 Shop Downtown Oakville – Historical buildings and shops form a magical backdrop for trendy boutique shops and international cuisine.
 Take in charming store windows and a winter wonderland of lights, including a signature 30ft tall ribbon tree.

-Kerr Village Tree Lighting Ceremony – Kerr Village BIA has been hosting their Christmas Tree Lighting for 27 years – It has continued to expand and grow.
-Saturday afternoon will feature a visit by Santa, Mrs. Claus, the elves, and carious characters, Christmas music and the tree lighting ceremony at 4:30 p.m.
+Kerr Village Tree Lighting Ceremony – Kerr Village BIA has been hosting their Christmas Tree Lighting for 28 years!
+Drop by this wee Christmas Town to enjoy the Holiday Pop-Up Market and the live musical entertainment that will take place.
+Featuring a visit by Santa and Mrs. Claus, the elves, various characters, Christmas music and the tree lighting ceremony at 5:30 PM.